florianspy/blocsie/README.md

 2. g++ -L/opt/ros/melodic/lib -L/opt/ros/melodic/lib/x86_64-linux-gnu -o "ng" ./ng.o ./FileHandler.o  -ltf2 -ltf -lxmlrpcpp -lcpp_common -lrosconsole_log4cxx -lroscpp_serialization -lopencv_calib3d -lopencv_core -lopencv_highgui -lopencv_imgcodecs -lmessage_filters -lrostime -lroscpp -lboost_filesystem -lboost_system -lcv_bridge -lrosconsole_backend_interface -lrosconsole -ltf2_ros -lpthread -lboost_thread -lgsl -lgslcblas -lrosbag  -lm -lrt -ldl -lconsole_bridge  -lrosbag_storage -lcv_bridge -lopencv_core -lopencv_imgproc  -march=native

 ### usage
-The compiled file can then be used in the following way (input.bag is the rosbag that contains your data, outputfolder is the folder where the results are written to, amountofdatasets are the number of datasets that should be created utilizing continuously the same random number generator):
+The compiled file can then be used in the following way (sorted.bag is the rosbag that contains your data, outputfolder is the folder where the results are written to, amountofdatasets are the number of datasets that should be created utilizing continuously the same random number generator):

-./ng input.bag outputfolder amountofdatasets
+./ng sorted.bag outputfolder amountofdatasets

 You will get two rosbags for each dataset, one with a constant standard deviation (noise-conststd) and one using the data-driven model to create the noise (noise-datastd).